Jerry Dexter: Career

 He began his radio career at KENO in Las Vegas, Nevada, in 1958.
 After a stop at KVI in Seattle, Washington, Dexter relocated to Los Angeles, California, and KMPC in late 1959.
 He took his show, The Dexter Affair, in October 1962 to KLAC radio in Los Angeles.

 In 1964, Dexter had a semi-regular role, playing Corporal Johnson in Gomer Pyle, U.S.M.C.
 He moved into a full-time television job in June 1968 with the launch of Good Day L.A. on KABC-TV.

 Dexter's first cartoon voice work was in 1967 as Chuck in Shazzan.
 Among his roles were Gary Gulliver in The Adventures of Gulliver, Alan in Josie and the Pussycats, Ted in Goober and the Ghost Chasers, Hal in Sealab 2020, Biff in Fangface, Drak Jr. in Drak Pack, Superboy in an episode of Super Friends, and Sunfire in Spider-Man and His Amazing Friends.
 He also voiced characters for Filmation Studios during the late 1960s, most notably as the voice of Aqualad in the series Aquaman.
 He later guest-starred on Challenge of the GoBots, the 1980s revival of The Jetsons, as well as Wildfire, Snorks, DuckTales and Fantastic Max.

 Personal life

-Dexter resided in San Francisco, Las Vegas, Seattle and Los Angeles.
+Dexter resided in San Francisco, Las Vegas, Seattle, and Los Angeles.

-In June 2013, he suffered a fall in his home which resulted in head injuries.
-Jerry Dexter died on June 21, 2013.
+Dexter died on June 21, 2013, following complications from a fall.